codepo8/web-cheatcodes/timed-buttons.md

 1. Click your mouse and the element will get highlighted in the Elements tool.
 1. Double click on the `disabled` attribute of the button element
 1. Press `Delete` to remove it
+1. You should be able to press the button nown

 You can see it in action in this recording: